 1. You view your launch as an event, not a process.
 Launch Day isn’t the end, it’s the middle.
 In addition to months of product launch planning, the weeks and months following your official launch are critical for sustaining momentum, building even more buzz, and scaling your efforts if things go well and the product takes off.

 2. You assume an innovative product is enough.
 If there's no market or need for your solution, no one is going to spend money on your product no matter how cool you think it is.
-Do your research before sinking resources into developing a product that won't sell.
+Conduct product launch analytics before sinking resources into developing a product that won't sell.

 3. You don’t know your customer/market well enough.
 Do you fully understand your customer's pain points?
 Their buyer’s journey?
 Do you know the kinds of keywords they search when looking for a product like yours?
 If you don't, the time to learn is yesterday.